kirshanthans/hugo_site/content/authors/admin/_index.md

 I have recently focused on theorizing the correctness of _scheduling transformations_ for _general recursive programs_ as a means to bring _performance transparent abstractions_ to compilers.

 My adviser is [Milind Kulkarni](https://engineering.purdue.edu/~milind).
-I have earned my bachelor's in electronic and telecommunication engineering from [University of Moratuwa](https://ent.uom.lk/).
+I have earned my bachelor's in electronics and telecommunication engineering from [University of Moratuwa](https://ent.uom.lk/).

 **I am in the academic job market!
 Please feel free to reach out**